rrichards7/SR430/README.md

 LabVIEW code has been developed to interface with the SR430 and provide a general user interface to collect data (single or timed acquisition), save graphs/raw values and change collection settings on the device itself.
 This readme document will provide the user with information regarding architecture considerations, download processes of the LabVIEW code (or .exe/installer files), operating the GUI, as well as setting up the hardware itself.

+More information about the SR430 can be found here: [SR430](http://www.thinksrs.com/products/SR430.htm)

 ## LabVIEW Architecture ##